NVIDIA/k8s-device-plugin/README.md

 - Promote v0.13.0-rc.3 to v0.13.0
 - Fail on startup if no valid resources are detected
-- Ensure that display adapaters are skipped when enumerating devices
+- Ensure that display adapters are skipped when enumerating devices
 - Bump GFD subchart to version 0.7.0

 ### Version v0.13.0-rc.3